xsvundela/lastmile-dms2.0-automation/README.md

 4) Go to LMDMSPortal --> LMTests --> inside we have a class file with Login.cs
 5) Open Login.cs file and right click on the [Fact] and select runtests.

-Data setup to be done:

-1) Please download the build_automation folder from the Git Repository and Paste it in the C the Folder with same Naming conversion.